-Kathy Faber-Langendoen, M.D., is Founder and Chair of the Center.
+Kathy Faber-Langendoen, MD, is Founder and Chair of the Center.
 She holds the Medical Alumni Endowed Professorship in Bioethics and is Professor of Medicine in the Division of Hematology-Oncology.
 She received her medical degree from Washington University in St. Louis and completed a medical oncology fellowship at the University of Minnesota with a research focus in bioethics.
 Before coming to Upstate in 1998, she was a faculty member at the University of Minnesota.

 Dr. Faber-Langendoen's current research examines professionalism and professional identity formation constructs.
 She is the PI on a grant from the Institute for Medicine As a Profession (IMAP) and Josiah Macy Foundation, developing innovative professionalism education for medicine residents and fellows.
 Her writings appear in New England Journal of Medicine, Academic Medicine, Annals of Internal Medicine, and Journal of Clinical Ethics.
-She serves on the ethics committee of the New York Chapter of the American College of Physicians.

 These links will take you to sites outside of the SUNY Upstate website.
 To return to SUNY Upstate, you will need to use your back button.